gsylvain/cmstest/source/profit-guide/miscellaneous/recession-proof-your-ecommerce-business/_recession.md

 Shifts in the economy are trying for any business.
 Even large corporations can be hit hard by a recession, and small businesses often struggle to maintain their performance as the economy constricts.
 Depending on the severity and duration of the recession, some businesses have trouble even keeping the doors open.

 Given recent ups and downs in the stock market and other parts of the economy, it’s not a bad idea to prepare for a possible dip toward recession.
-What does that mean for E-commerce stores, though?
+What does that mean for e-commerce stores, though?
 How do you prepare for a recession in a market that’s constantly evolving?

-Here are a few 2019 E-commerce marketing tips to help you weather even the worst economic storms.
+Here are a few 2019 e-commerce marketing ideas, to help you weather even the worst economic storms.

 </div>
 <h2 class="section-title">The Hidden Danger of Recession</h2>